dartmouth-outing-club/doc-trailhead/README.md

 This is the DOC Trailhead web application!

 ## Quick Start
 To get started developing, run `npm run i` to install the dependencies and `npm run init-db` to create the `trailhead.db` file.
 Then, you can run the server with `npm dun dev` and visit it by navigating your browser to `localhost:8080`.

-At this point you will get stuck, because I download the production database to work on Trailhead.
-This is issue #52 if you want to take it on.

 Development commands:
 * `npm i` - install dependencies
 * `npm t` - run tests
 * `npm run dev` - run in development mode
 * `npm start` - run in production mode (requires `.env` file)
-* `npm run init-db` - create a clean version of the database
+* `npm run init-db` - create a clean version of the database, with a little bit of seed data
 * `npm run lint` - run the linter
 * `npm run format` - run the linter in `--fix` mode (might alter the code)

+Database commands
+* `npm run set-admin` - if using the prebuilt database, this will log the user in as an admin
+* `npm run set-leader` - if using the prebuilt database, this will log the user in as trip leader

 ## Architecture
 Trailhead is a NodeJS application.
 It uses SQLite as a datastore, Express to define routes, Nunjucks